jackbenny/ansible-role-postfix/README.md

 # Ansible Postfix role
-This role is an easy way of configuring outgoing mail for local users.
+This role is an easy way of configuring outgoing mail through a relay for local users.
 It's intended to be used by local users only, for example, to send mail from cronjobs to an external address.
+By default, the role uses Amazon AWS as a relay.

 An aliases file is set up along with Postfix, where all email is forwarded to the current Ansible user.
 Those emails are then forwarded to an external email